 — Daniel Prindle (DTM) (@DanIsDTM) June 27, 2020

-As the image above shows, even Perfect Dark has a similar placeholder account waiting for potential reveals.
-What gives this leak even more weight is that Ken Lobb, the man whom worked with Rare in the old Nintendo days also follows the Perfect Dark twitter account.
-Now why would Ken Lobb who now works at Microsoft, previously worked on Perfect Dark, and has previously worked on bringing back old franchises like Killer Instinct and Phantom Dust suddenly follow this private account?
+As the image above shows, even Perfect Dark has a similar placeholder account waiting for a potential reveal.
+What gives this leak even more weight is that Ken Lobb, an Xbox employee whom worked with Rare in the old Nintendo days, also follows the Perfect Dark twitter account.
+Now why would Ken Lobb whom now works at Microsoft, previously worked on Perfect Dark, has previously worked on bringing back old franchises like Killer Instinct and Phantom Dust, suddenly follow this private account?

 UPDATE: It looks like a fan was able to snatch up the Perfect Dark account when they first learned of the Fable account belonging to Microsoft.
-Arron Greenberg, Head of Marketing at Xbox, confirmed that they are inactive accounts that Microsoft reserves incase they ever need to use the accounts.
+Arron Greenberg, Head of Marketing at Xbox, confirmed that they are inactive accounts that Microsoft reserves incase they ever revive these franchises.

 I know everyone is hungry for news, but sorry to get your hopes up.
 These accounts have been inactive for years, it’s standard practice to secure social handles for our IP.